hannahdesmond/mastery-curriculum/chapter4/README.md

 * Stop from executing this procedure.
 * Return this value as the 'return value' from the procedure.

 It's typically used inside a method, to say "this is what should come back from calling this method".
-However, we can use it to manage the control flow: because _instructions after a return will never be executed_:
+However, we can use it to manage the control flow because _instructions after a return will never be executed_:

 ```ruby
 if true